Devzed/todolist-app-redux/README.md

 # Todolist application
-Simple Todolist application written in ReactJS and states are handled with Redux
+Simple Todolist application written in ReactJS and states are handled by Redux